A polynomial upper bound on Reidemeister moves

 At each point of $L \cap S^1_\theta$ or $L \cap S^1_\phi$, there is a collection of triangles of $\partial N(L)$.
 Coming into these, there are the endpoints of two arcs of $C'$ lying in rectangular 2-cells.
 Join these by a path of normal arcs in the triangles which is as short as possible.
 (At the point of $L \cap S^1_\theta$ in the middle of the unlabelled arc, $C'$ will also need to cross some rectangular 2-cells.)
 The result is the simple closed curve $C'$.

-We claim that the modulus of the linking number between $C'$ and $L$ is less than $n^2$.
-The easiest way to see this is to consider the associated rectangular diagram of $L$ and how $C'$ sits with respect to it.
+Suppose that the rectangular diagram associated with this arc presentation has writhe $k$.
+Then we claim that the modulus of the linking number between $C'$ and $L$ is at most $|k|+n+1$.
 We see that $C'$ runs parallel to each vertical and horizontal edge of the rectangular diagram, except possibly at the midpoint of just one edge, where it may jump from one side of the edge to the other.
 This exceptional case will correspond to the arc of $L$ containing a boundary saddle.
 When vertical and horizontal arcs of the diagram meet at their endpoints, a crossing between $C'$ and $L$ can occur.
 We deduce that ${\rm lk}(C',L)$ differs from the writhe of the rectangular diagram by at most $n+1$.
-This writhe has modulus at most the number of crossings, and this is at most $(n-1)^2$.
-Therefore, $|{\rm lk}(C',L)| \leq (n-1)^2 + n+1 < n^2$, as claimed.
+Therefore, $|{\rm lk}(C',L)| \leq |k| + n+1$, as claimed.
+Note that $|k|$ is at most the number of crossings of the rectangular diagram, which is at most $(n-1)^2$, and so we also deduce that $|{\rm lk}(C',L)| < n^2$.

 To obtain $C$, we perform some Dehn twists to $C'$, the twisting curve being a meridian that encircles $L$ half-way along an edge of $L$.
 If $L$ has an unlabelled arc, then choose the twisting curve to be a meridian of one of its edges.
 We perform enough Dehn twists so that ${\rm lk}(C,L) = 0$.